MA and PhD (Clinical Psychology)

 The program is designed to train professional psychologists at the doctoral level and to meet all of the requirements for registration with the College of Psychologists of Ontario.
-The program was accredited by the Canadian Psychological Association in 2012 for a 4-year term, and we are applying for reaccreditation in 2015-2016 (Accreditation Office, Canadian Psychological Association, 141 Laurier Ave.
+The program was accredited by the Canadian Psychological Association in 2012 for a 4-year term, and was reaccredited in 2016 for a 6-year term (Accreditation Office, Canadian Psychological Association, 141 Laurier Ave.
 West, Suite 702, Ottawa, ON, K1P 5J3, email@example.com, 613-237-2144 x.328, 1-888-472-0657 x328).

 The Department of Psychology’s Clinical Psychology Program is rooted in a scientist-practitioner training model.
 As such, training is firmly grounded in empirically-supported practice and clinically-relevant research.
 We emphasize the training of clinical scientists who think like scientists in the clinic, and who conduct research that is informed by clinical observation.
 The Clinical Psychology Program is also committed to providing experiences that are developmentally sequenced and tailored to individual students’ training needs so that students are prepared for advanced professional training upon graduation and registration with the College of Psychologists of Ontario or other similar regulatory bodies.

 Students in our program become clinician scientist-practitioners through our training by completing a curriculum that emphasizes the reciprocal associations among theory, scientific findings, and clinical practice.
 They attend evidence-based clinical rounds, deliver case conferences, contribute to the scientific literature, complete practicum placements that promote empirically-supported psychological practice, and promote professional psychology in a range of settings.

 Consistent with this mission, our goals for students in our program are as follows: